tiny-dancer/notes/runiac_origin_story.md.1.md

 We could barely make progress.

 Our code was so intertwined with our pipeline that we were spending more time writing jenkins pipeline groovy code when adding new features than terraform code.
-On top of that, testing a single change would take ~30-60 minutes to wait for a pull request pipeline commit to finish its verification.
-Based on those numbers, a developer working on a work item during the would get no more than 5 chances to verify what they were working on before hitting near to 3 hours of pipeline wait time.
+On top of that, testing a single change would take ~30-60 minutes to wait for a pull request commit to finish its pipeline verification.
+Based on those numbers a developer working on a task would get no more than 5 chances to verify their work before hitting near to 3 hours of pipeline wait time.
 3 hours of waiting each day.
-Those who work with terraform know the power of guess and check, the faster we can validate changes the better.
+Those who work with clouds and Terraform know the power of guess and check, the faster we can validate changes the better.

 I assure you stating this so concisely is a benefit of captain hindsight.
 At the time there was a lot of effort swirling around improving the pipeline, delivering  features, learning the in's and out's of each cloud and many other things.
 It took longer than I would like to admit to determine our "advanced" process was causing engineers to spend an eerily similar amount of time between developing and waiting.